compute-io/todo/update.md

 	...
 	```

-5. Ensure any validate.io modules added are listed as dependencies in the package.json file.
-(Will be added automatically if “npm install <module name> --save” is used when installing the modules.)
+5. Ensure any validate.io modules added are listed as dependencies in the package.json file, or as devDependencies if used in test.js.
+(Will be added automatically if “npm install <module name> --save” or “npm install <name> --save-dev" is used when installing the modules.)